SwiftJava/java_swift/README.md

 * [JNIType.swift](Sources/JNIType.swift): encoding and decoding to/from Java

+Generated classes:

 * [JavaClass.swift](Sources/JavaClass.swift): The object representing a Java class

 * [JavaObject.swift](Sources/JavaObject.swift): Superclass of all Swift objects representing a object from Java

+* [JavaEnum.swift](Sources/JavaEnum.swift): Used to convert Java enums as Swift enums

 * [JavaMap.swift](Sources/JavaMap.swift): Used to support representing dictionaries in Java

+* [JavaSet.swift](Sources/JavaSet.swift): Included to extract the keys from a JavaMap

-* [HashMap.swift](Sources/HashMap.swift): Used to support representing dictionaries in Java
+* [HashMap.swift](Sources/HashMap.swift): Concrete implementation for dictionaries in Java

 * [Throwable.swift](Sources/Throwable.swift): Used for error reporting/dumping stack

 * [Exception.swift](Sources/Exception.swift): Used for error reporting/dumping stack

-* [Runnable.swift](Sources/Runnable.swift): A proxy for a closure passed from/to Java
+* [Runnable.swift](Sources/Runnable.swift): A proxy for a closure passed to/from Java

+This version requires the second beta of the toolchain downloadable from (here)[http://johnholdsworth.com/android_toolchain.tgz]

 # MIT License